joakimcruden-ctrl/harmony-sase-azure-lab-backend-/README.md

 - **Quota:** VM size/cores may hit regional quotas.
 Reduce `resource_group_count` or choose a smaller size.
 - **Region/Images:** If images are unavailable in your region, switch to a supported offer/sku or region.
 - **NSG rules:** If SSH/RDP fails, verify NSG inbound rules and your source IP.
+- **Report-only warns about missing outputs:** The updated `Deploy-Lab.ps1` no longer fails if outputs like `public_ips` are absent; it synthesizes rows from defaults.
+Pull latest if you still see: `The property 'public_ips' cannot be found`.

 **Caveats**